4 Ways to Make Training and Development Pay Off

-- Make sure the need is a training and development opportunity.
-Do thorough needs and skills analysis to determine the real need for employee training and development.
+Do a thorough needs and skills analysis to determine the real need for employee training and development.
 Make sure the opportunity you are pursuing or the problem you are solving is a training issue.
-If the employee is failing in some aspect of her job, determine whether you have provided the employee with the time and tools needed to perform the job.
+If the employee is failing in some aspect of the job, determine whether you have provided the employee with the time and tools needed to perform the job.

-Does the employee clearly understand what is expected of her on the job?
-Ask yourself whether the employee has the temperament and talent necessary for her current position; consider whether the job is a good skill, ability, and interest fit?
+Does the employee clearly understand what is expected of them on the job?
+Does the employee have the temperament and talent necessary for their current position?
+Consider if the job is a good skill, ability, and interest fit.

 Provide information for the employee about why the new skills, skill enhancement, or information is necessary.
-Make certain the employee understands the link between the training and his job.
+Make certain the employee understands the link between the training and their job.

-You can enhance the impact of the training even further if the employee sees the link between the training and his ability to contribute to the accomplishment of the organization's business plan and goals.
+You can enhance the impact of the training even further if the employee sees the link between the training and their ability to contribute to the accomplishment of the organization's business plan and goals.

 It's also important to provide rewards and recognition as a result of successful completion and application of the training.
 (People like completion certificates, for instance.
 Some companies list employee names and completed training sessions in the company newsletter.)

 This contextual information will help create an attitude of motivation as the employee attends the training.
 It will increase the likelihood the employee looks for relevant information to apply after the session.